We take Safeguarding very seriously at our school

 Sara has worked in education for more than 25 years, starting as a primary teacher, first in Plymouth and then moving to Tiverton, and she has taught every subject to every age group.
 Sara has also been a Special Education Needs Coordinator and Designated Safeguarding Lead.
 Safeguarding is Sara's passion.

-SARA JARMAN (BEHAVIOUR AND WELLBEING SPECIALIST, DESIGNATED SAFEGUARDING OFFICER)
+SARA JARMAN (BEHAVIOUR AND WELLBEING SPECIALIST, DEPUTY DSL)

 Sara has been at the Steiner Academy since the beginning.
 Sara’s current role is supporting students’ well-being at the academy.
 Sara has been in education for 15 years with various roles including 1:1, mentoring students and supporting children with disabilities in main stream school.
 Sara has experience and training in children’s mental health first aid and counselling skills.